 It’s extremely important that you feel safe on your e-bike all year round, whatever the weather.
 As part of our subscription package, DASH provides servicing to keep your bike in top condition, therefore continuing to provide you with a safe, enjoyable and accessible transport option all year round.
 Putting this practical guidance into action, and taking advantage of the products and services provided by DASH, you will be able to enjoy the prospect of cycling during each and every season.
 It is able to become an extremely appealing prospect during each of the year’s seasons.
 It’s time to embrace the fact that British weather is truly not as bad as we often think, and to make the most of the opportunities to continually gain more cycling experience.

 DASH provides flexible e-bike subscriptions that deliver the benefits of usage while removing the headaches and financial commitment of ownership.
 Subscriptions can be tailored in innovative and tax-efficient ways to suit your needs helping employers and employees lower their transport costs, increase productivity and improve sustainability.

-If you are researching ways to promote cycling within your organisation, please get in touch with us via our website or email us at [email protected] – we’ll be happy to start a conversation with you.
+If you are researching ways to promote cycling within your organisation, please get in touch with us via the form below – we’ll be happy to start a conversation with you.